Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Preliminaries

 We note that \hol continuity and the fiber-bunching assumption on the cocycle are sufficient but not necessary for the convergence of the canonical holonomies $H^{s/u}$ from \eqref{eq: canonical hol}.
 For instance, the canonical holonomies $H^{s/u}$ always converge for locally constant cocycles, another natural class of cocycles that belongs to $\HH$.

 \begin{defn} A cocycle $\A$ is \textit{locally constant} if there exists $k \in \N_0$ such that for every $x\in \Sig$, the value of $\A(x)$ depends only on $x_{-k}\ldots x_k \in \L(2k+1)$. \end{defn} \begin{rem} For any locally constant cocycle $\A$ over $\Sig$, by re-coding the base dynamical system $(\Sig,\s)$ into a new subshift of finite type $(\Sigma_{\widetilde{T}},\s)$, we may and we will assume that $\A(x)$ only depends on the zero-th entry $x_0$.
-Such cocycles are also known as \textit{one-step cocycles}. \end{rem} Locally constant cocycles are not necessarily fiber-bunched, but the canonical holonomies $H^{s/u}$ from \eqref{eq: canonical hol} trivially converge to the identity matrix.
+Such cocycles are also known as the \textit{one-step cocycles}. \end{rem} For locally constant cocycles, the canonical holonomies $H^{s/u}$ from \eqref{eq: canonical hol} trivially converge to the identity matrix.
 Hence, locally constant cocycles belong to $\HH$.

 Another natural class of cocycles that belongs to $\HH$ is the derivative cocycles of certain Anosov diffeomorphisms restricted to 2-dimensional invariant subbundles.
 Via Markov partitions, such derivative cocycles can be realized as cocycles over subshifts of finite type, and the results stated in the introduction applies.
 In Section \ref{sec: 6}, we will discuss such class of cocycles in further details.